-Here in Texas, football and soccer top the list of popular concussion-prone sports, but many others, including baseball, hockey, wrestling, volleyball, and diving also place high.
+Here in Austin, football and soccer top the list of popular concussion-prone sports, but many others, including baseball, hockey, wrestling, volleyball, and diving also place high.
 Locally, cycling is a popular recreational hobby that has many Austinites gearing up for April’s MS 150 bike ride from Houston to ATX.
 The ever-growing number of rides presents more safety concerns each year.

 While participation in youth sports can be a very valuable part of a child’s life and continuing to be physically active in organized recreational sports as we age can be extremely beneficial, we now know that participation can also have potentially serious, long-term consequences.
 Therefore, it’s very important that we take precautions to minimize the risk of injury.